Politics & Activism Timeline

 - AUGUST 8, 2017: Supervisor Yeager Proposes Expanding Trans Community Services, Hiring Transgender Services Program Panager

-- AUGUST 2017: SJPD Becomes First Police Department in the Nation to Launch a Recruiting Campaign Featuring Actual SJPD Gay and Lesbian Couples
+- AUGUST 2017: SJPD Becomes First Police Department in the Nation to Launch a Recruiting Campaign Featuring Actual SJPD Gay and Lesbian Couples, with the police chief saying “I want your family to be part of the police family.”

 - SEPTEMBER 21, 2017: Bisexual Pride Flag Flies at County Government Center for Bi Visibility Week